Traffic Director for open service mesh

 Singapore are directed to the microservices in

 An incoming user request is routed to the Front End microservice.
 The service proxy installed on the host with the Front End then directs traffic to the Shopping Cart.
 The sidecar proxy installed on the host with the Shopping Cart directs traffic to the Payments microservice.

 In the following example, if Traffic Director receives health check results indicating that the VMs running the Shopping Cart microservice in are unhealthy, Traffic Director instructs the sidecar proxy for the Frontend microservices to fail over traffic to the Shopping Cart microservice running asia-southeast1.
-Because autoscaling is integrated with traffic management in Google Cloud Platform, Traffic Director notifies the managed instance group in asia-southeast1 of the additional traffic, and the managed instance group
+Because autoscaling is integrated with traffic management in Google Cloud, Traffic Director notifies the managed instance group in asia-southeast1 of the additional traffic, and the managed instance group